Hackaton-monsters/firemap-mobile/.github/instructions/frontend.instructions.md

 	-	Helpers and regular functions — camelCase (formatDate, buildQueryParams)
 	-	Hooks — prefix with use (useAuthStore, useLoginMutation)

+5. Localization:
+	-	Use expo-localization and react-i18next to detect the device locale and region.
+	-	Avoid hard-coded user-facing strings inside components; route them through a localization layer.
+	-	Place shared localization utilities (e.g., helpers for picking language, formatting by locale) in src/shared/helpers or a dedicated src/shared/localization module.

 ### Project Structure